dking1342/animations/README.md

 </p>
 <h2>Repo Setup</h2>
 <p>
-This repo is setup so that each branch offers a new and different animation utilizaing HTML, CSS and/or SVG.
-The branch names give guidance as to the type of animation that you will find within the code.
-The files in each branch are limited to HTML and CSS files with some having Javascript if needed.
+This repo is setup so that each folder offers a new and different animation utilizaing HTML, CSS and/or SVG.
+The folder names give guidance as to the type of animation that you will find within the code.
+The files in each folder are limited to HTML and CSS files with some having Javascript if needed.
 </p>
 <h2>Conclusion</h2>
 <p>